 Hotel Monteleone offers a variety of special packages Choose from a romantic weekend, girlfriend getaway, historical, golf, and special summertime deals on their suites.
 Christmas and near the holidays is also a good time to visit with lots of shopping discounts offered at nearby boutique stores.

 A number of Hollywood films have been filmed on site including Double Jeopardy, Glory Road and The Last Time.
 As a stately stand in, the hotel has also appeared in many national TV programs.

 The French Quarter is a fantastic place to be without a car.
-If you have one, keep it parked and spend several hours wandering through the heart of this district.
-A plethora of fine art galleries abound including paintings, antiques and furniture.
-The French Quarter is unique, you won’t find big name national chain stores here – quaint galleries, restaurants, cafe’s and hotels abound.
+If you have one, keep it parked and spend several hours wandering through the heart of this district on foot.
+Numerous fine art galleries feature paintings, antiques and furniture.
+The French Quarter is unique, you won’t find big name national chain stores here – quaint galleries, restaurants, cafe’s and hotels are the norm.
 The banks of the great Mississippi River are easily within walking distance of the French Quarter.

 International House Hotel is a boutique reasonably priced hotel that is conveniently located within a short walk of Canal Street and the French Quarter.
 This historic hotel was originally a bank and has since been restored and bills itself as the world’s first World Trade Center.
 The lobby is very inviting and during a recent stay, the staff very attentive to our needs – even calling up after we were in the room to make sure everything was OK.
 Nice bar adjoining the lobby for late night drinks and conversation.
 Fore more information, visit: www.ihhotel.com